How we test antivirus and security software

 Most antiviruses contain web protection features or additional browser extensions that protect from accessing dangerous or potentially malicious websites.

 For the analysis of web protection features, we again use the previously mentioned malicious URLs.
 However, in this case, we investigate two types of links – URLs containing domain names and IPv4-based URLs.
-We click on these links and see how effectively the antivirus software responds.
+We click on these links to see how effectively the antivirus software responds.

 We then evaluate how many of these websites have been detected and blocked by the antivirus.
 And, as with the other tests, the score is computed as percentages.